qgis/QGIS-Documentation/source/docs/training_manual/qgis_plugins/fetching_plugins.rst

   below the plugin information panel.

 .. note:: if the plugin has some error it will be listed in the :guilabel:`Invalid` tab.
-You can then contact the plugin owner to fix the problem
+You can then contact the plugin owner to fix the problem.

 |basic| |FA| Configuring Additional Plugin Repositories
 -------------------------------------------------------------------------------